CREDIT CARD AGREEMENT REGULATED BY THE CONSUMER CREDIT ACT 1974

 20.6 The cost of the Plan depends on your personal circumstances.

-20.9 We will charge the Plan Charge directly to your Account each month as a Purchase Transaction.
-The Plan Charge will accrue interest in the same way as other Purchase Transactions.
+20.9 We will charge the Full or Standard Plan Charge directly to your Account each month as a Purchase Transaction.
+The Full or Standard Plan Charge will accrue interest in the same way as other Purchase Transactions.

 Difficult Financial Circumstance